jimmyjudas/LightwaveRFLinkPlusSharp/README.md

 #### A C# binding for the LightwaveRF LinkPlus API

+This is also available as a NuGet package: https://www.nuget.org/packages/LightwaveRFLinkPlusSharp

 In order to connect to the Lightwave API you must provide a bearer ID and an initial refresh token.
 You can get these from https://my.lightwaverf.com > Settings > API.
 (The bearer ID is the long string labelled "Basic" for some reason.)
 During use of the API, further refresh tokens will be provided which will be handled for you automatically.
 If you stop being able to access the API at any point, however, you will have to request a new refresh token from the Lightwave site and provide it in this constructor.

 To start using the API, first create an instance of it: